-MoTAS invites the Temple Ahavat Shalom community to join in that tradition as we host a mystical Tu’B’Shevat seder, as practiced by the kabbalists of the holy city of Tzfat, celebrating the gifts that grow on trees, four kinds of wine, and desserts that celebrate tree fruits!
+Each year, MoTAS works with the Temple Ahavat Shalom religious school to join in that tradition as we host a mystical Tu’B’Shevat seder, as practiced by the kabbalists of the holy city of Tzfat, celebrating the gifts that grow on trees, four kinds of wine, and desserts that celebrate tree fruits!

 The seder foods for the day consist of Red and White Wine or Juice, Figs, Olives, Dates, Carob, Pomegranates, and Almonds.

-In 2019, we’re doing the event in conjunction with the religious school, for the 5th through 7th graders.
-Parents and other adults in the community are welcome to join us — we’ll continue after the service with a parent-and-other adult discussion while the children go off to Hebrew.
+We do the event in conjunction with the religious school, for the 5th through 7th graders.
+Parents and other adults in the community are welcome to join us if they coordinate it with us.

 - What: Tu B’Shevat Seder

 - Where: TAS Social Hall

 - When: Sunday, February 9, 2020 at 11:00am.